MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases

+- 1.0.1.3	(2021/07/01)
+  - Fix: Change of an icon and rendering of a table in the schedule configuration
 - 1.0.1.2	(2021/07/01)
   - Improvement of displaying the time chart in the host pool
 - 1.0.1.1	(2021/06/30)